Seneca-Scholars/SS-Status-C6/status.md

 6/20/25 Set up SSH key

 6/23/25 Three Things I want to learn to work on and learn about: nodejs, indexedDB / databases in general, package managers (homebrew, npm, pnpm)

+6/24/25 Practiced setting up a new repository, creating folders, files, new branches and making pull requests